 In the other tabs (e.g. “Correlated mutation”, “conservation”) you can select different data types that can be visualized in the selected structures.
 Have a look at these tabs.
 By default the correlated mutations and the conserved residues are selected.
 Let’s leave it like this.

-You will see a loading bar below the 'Visualize selection in yasara' button and after a few seconds you can download a yasara scene.
-Save the file and open it with yasara.
+You will see a loading bar below the 'Visualize selection' buttons and after a few seconds you can download a Yasara or Pymol scene.
+Save the file and open it with Yasara or Pymol.

-3DM is connected to Yasara.
-At the top of Yasara you can see the 3DM menu.
-Click on it.
-You will see a drop down menu where you can select different data types to visualize.
-The “literature hotspots” option of the 3DM menu is a really powerful tool.
-Use “Specificity” as keyword in this option and click OK (login with your 3DM login data if asked).
-It will now select the top 15 positions for which mutations have been reported in literature to have an effect on specificity.
+3DM is connected to Yasara and Pymol.
+The 3DM menu contains different options to select different data types to visualize in protein structures.
+The "literature hotspots" option is a really powerful tool.
+Use "Specificity" as keyword in this option and click OK (login with your 3DM login data if asked).
+It will select positions for which mutations have been reported in literature to have an effect on specificity.

-In the heads up display (HUD -> the table at the top right of Yasara), click on the literature button and scroll to mutations at position 183.
-There is one article called “Broadened ligand responsiveness of androgen receptor mutants obtained by random amino acid substitution of H874 and mutation hot spot T877 in prostate cancer”.
-Select this paper and click on open.
+One article that according to 3DM contains mutation data reporting specificity changes at position 183 is: "Broadened ligand responsiveness of androgen receptor mutants obtained by random amino acid substitution of H874 and mutation hot spot T877 in prostate cancer".
+Open the paper here.
 If you read the first sentence of the abstract you can see that the mutation indeed has an effect on specificity.
 The title reveals that T877 is a prostate cancer hotspot.
 You wonder if there are mutations at other positions known to cause prostate cancer.
-How would you normally solve this problem (don’t actually do it)?
+How would you normally solve this problem (don't actually do it)?

-Look in YASARA to see if position 183 makes a contact with the ligand.
+Look in Yasara or Pymol to see if position 183 makes a contact with the ligand.
 Now you would like to know if position 183 is also a hotspot where ligands bind.
 The best way to find out is to open all 789 available structure files and count the number of contacts this position makes with co-crystalized ligands, right?